bigkevmcd/tekton-polling-operator/README.md

 This will fetch the secret, and get the value in `token` and use that to authenticate the API call to GitHub.

+## Creating PipelineRuns in other namespaces

+See the documentation [here](docs/configuring_security.md) for how to grant access for the operator to create pipelineruns in different namespaces.